StephenBeacom77/WeirdCardGame/README.md

 I decided late on that there was no point storing results in the db if I wasn't going to show them somewhere so I added an MVP Winners List that lists them in reverse chronological order.

 ****
-I took some short cuts on my modelling.
-Card should exist with a Kind and Suit but no Score.
-There should be a ScoredCard class that inherits from Card and adds the Score.

-****
 Early on it became obvious that there could be a tie for first place.
 I chose